Ever sat at the edge of your seat as the credits rolled, marveling at the sheer spectacle of a film’s climax?

 In post-production, all the audio tracks and background music are added to suit the tone and theme of each scene.
 Can you imagine a good movie without background music?

-Another reason the post-production process is so important is that not all the footage scenes are filmed in the order they’re going to be presented.
+Another reason the post-production process is so important is that not all the footage scenes are filmed in the order they will be presented.

 For example, let’s say the storyline of a movie starts out in Paris, then the hero travels to Spain and finally goes back to Paris for the finale.
-Wouldn’t it make sense to shoot all the Paris scenes at once before traveling to Spain instead of going back and forth?
+Wouldn’t it make sense to shoot all the Paris scenes simultaneously before traveling to Spain instead of going back and forth?

 That’s where the post-production process comes in to reorder the scenes to fit the storyline.